 Processors need to have an effective program to trace all ingredients that are used and finished products that are produced.
 Processors should have the ability to trace one step back and one step forward in the supply chain.

 Processors should have a program that clearly documents how and when raw materials are inspected and tested as they arrive.
-The program should identify when non-conforming raw or in-process materials are held to determine whether to use or dispose of them.
+The program should identify when raw or in-process materials that don’t meet standards should be put aside to determine whether to use or dispose of them.
 Procedures should clearly describe who is responsible for each step in deciding whether to hold, release or dispose of materials.
 Records should document these steps and clearly identify the status of materials.

 When a product is on hold, records should indicate the reason and actions such as further testing or inspection.
 Other statuses might be “rework” or “destroy.”
 The material itself should be clearly marked with its status; product that is on hold should be segregated from released product.